Oakland Zoo (cheering section): Notoriety

 The Oakland Zoo has been noted as being one of the most formidable student cheering sections in college basketball.
-The Zoo has been profiled in The Wall Street Journal, and has been featured on ESPN in various segments including ESPNU Campus Connection Week on January 19, 2009, ESPN Student Spirit Week on January 16, 2007, and ESPN "College Basketball GameDay" on January 13, 2007.
+It has been profiled in The Wall Street Journal, and has been featured on ESPN in various segments including ESPNU Campus Connection Week on January 19, 2009, ESPN Student Spirit Week on January 16, 2007, and ESPN "College GameDay" on January 13, 2007.
 According to an anonymous poll of league players published by Sports Illustrated, the Oakland Zoo has helped make the Petersen Events Center the "Toughest Place to Play" in the Big East Conference.
-Anonymous players in the article were quoted describing the Oakland Zoo with the following descriptions: "The fans get there early to start heckling you.
+Anonymous players in the article were quoted describing the Oakland Zoo: "The fans get there early to start heckling you.
 It's like a zoo." and "The student section is next to the court, and the fans there say some creative stuff."
 In 2013, the Petersen Events Center, with specific mention of the Oakland Zoo, was ranked as the nation's second best game atmosphere arena by USA Today.
-Some members of the Oakland Zoo have been known to wear body paint, wigs, masks, or animal-themed costumes that have included, at various times, giraffes, moose, penguins, gorillas, bears, among other species.
+Some members of the Oakland Zoo have been known to wear body paint, wigs, masks, or animal-themed costumes including at various times, giraffes, moose, penguins, gorillas, and bears, among other species.